Arizona Foreclosures – Well-defined Process

 Most basic … in Arizona nearly all home financing is based on a trust deed, not a mortgage.
-With a trust deed foreclosure activities are relatively simple and consistent … and quick – just 91 days if the lender chooses to act promptly.
-For a more extensive discussion of mortgages verses trust deeds … click here.
+With a trust deed foreclosure activities are relatively simple, consistent and quick – just 91 days if the lender chooses to act promptly.

 The Arizona attitude is that the lender is the “expert” regarding real estate values, got a professional appraisal, and agreed that the property was the collateral for the loan … so, in the event of default, the property is all that the lender deserves to get.